 - Beware of ATMs and foreign exchange places – only withdraw and change money at reputable vendors

-- Get yourself a sim card that works in Saint Lucia – we don’t need to explain the benefits of having a phone with data!
+- Get yourself a good travel sim card that works in Saint Lucia – we don’t need to explain the benefits of having a phone with data!